 When I bought Winston, Russ Peak was the premier fiberglass rodmaker in the world.
 I purchased one of his rods as a model of great quality to serve as a reference to improve the quality of Winston's rods.
 As it turns out, Kerry Burkheimer, who is rolling and finishing my fiberglass blanks, was a student of Russ Peak from whom he learned rodmaking.
 He now owns one of the premier rod companies in the world.
 Kerry possesses Russ Peak's attention to detail and desire to make the highest quality rods.
 I feel fortunate that I can work with Kerry on this project.

 We receive the blanks from Kerry and after they are checked, the next important step is to deflect them to make sure they meet our deflection standards.
-His blanks have proven to be very consistent so it might not be necessary but itís part of our quality control process.
+His blanks have proven to be very consistent so it might not be necessary but its part of our quality control process.
 The blanks are then checked for dust specks and they are polished out.
-Ingunn Vatnestrom, who does all the work on the fiberglass blanks, and I check the blanks for straightness.
 The blanks all come longer than the finished rods so they are then cut to the proper length, the solid fiberglass ferrules are cut to length and fitted, and then they glued into the blanks.
 These blanks have a white solid fiberglass spigot ferrule like the original Winston fiberglass rods.
 One great improvement on these blanks over the ones we made at Winston is the accuracy of the ferrule stock.
-In checking the old ferrule stock we used to use it varied considerably so the ferrule fit wasnít perfect.
-The new ferrule stock is ground by a precision grinding company and doesnít vary more than a ten thousands of an inch over its length of twelve inches.
-This provides a ferrule fit the same as the blank taper so the ferrules shouldnít wear over the life of the rod.
+In checking the old ferrule stock we used to use it varied considerably so the ferrule fit wasn‘t perfect.
+The new ferrule stock is ground by a precision grinding company and doesn't vary more than a half thousands of an inch over its length of twelve inches.
+This provides a ferrule fit the same as the blank taper so the ferrules shouldn‘t wear over the life of the rod.

 Another extremely important aspect of designing sweet feeling rods in the lighter line sizes is using light weight guides and tip tops.
 My recommended guide sizes are typically smaller than many anglers use, but from my experience they are far superior in preserving the proper design characteristics.
 I also think smaller guides allow the line to track through the guides better.
 We use the lighter guides and tip-tops on our rods, and we provide the recommended guides and spacing on our blanks to insure that anglers don't put on heavy guides and thereby dramatically change the action along with the rod "feel".